bitemyapp/bloodhound/README.md

 Collapsing redundantly nested and/or structures
 -----------------------------------------------

 The Seminearring instance, if deeply nested can possibly produce nested structure that is redundant.
-Depending on how this affects ES perforamnce, reducing this structure might be valuable.
+Depending on how this affects ES performance, reducing this structure might be valuable.

 Runtime checking for cycles in data structures
 ----------------------------------------------